 We are creating the first commercially available extracorporeal CO2 removal device that uses ultra-low-blood flow to treat patients with hypercarbic respiratory failure.
-This condition, which causes accumulation of CO2 levels in the blood, can be triggered by many chronic diseases, such as COPD and cystic fibrosis, as well as acute trauma or exposure to toxins.
+This condition, which causes accumulation of CO2 levels in the blood, can be triggered by many chronic diseases, such as COPD and cystic fibrosis, as well as acute trauma or respiratory infection.
 Current medical therapy is inadequate; millions of people around the world suffer from trouble breathing and reduced quality of life.
 We are changing that with a solution that is:

 Instead of pushing the failing lungs to work harder, X-COR directly reconditions blood to allow the lungs to recover.

 X-COR Therapeutics is a Boston based medical device company creating the first commercially available CO2 removal device that uses ultra-low-blood flows for a cheaper, safer, and more accessible treatment for acute respiratory failure.
 X-COR was a winner in the 2019 Harvard Business School New Venture Competition and the 2018 Harvard President’s Innovation Challenge with its device, a novel consumable hybrid cartridge that removes CO2 from patients’ blood with less invasive procedures than high-flow alternatives.
 X-COR was a part of the 2018 MedTech Innovator and MassChallenge cohorts.

 X-COR’s core technology is a patent-pending medical device that allows physicians to remove excess CO2 from patients who are in symptomatic lung failure and its accompanying control algorithm that is based on machine-learning techniques.
-The system is compatible with existing medical device infrastructure for ease of use and deployment.
-Unlike other technologies to treat lung failure, X-COR uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff.
-This therapy is more affordable, safer, and more accessible than existing comparable extracorporeal devices that often require >3 L/min flows and highly specialized physicians.
+The system is compatible with existing medical device infrastructure for ease of use, wide-spread adoption, and rapid deployment.
+Unlike other technologies to treat lung failure, X-COR uses a hybrid approach that allows patients’ blood to be drawn at <300 ml/min flows through small catheters that can be placed by nursing staff with existing protocols.
+This therapy is more affordable, safer, and more accessible than existing comparable extracorporeal devices that often require >1 L/min flows and highly specialized physician interventions.

-X-COR is led by a team of scientists and engineers with years of experience together.
+X-COR is led by a team with years of experience together.